Highly Sensitive Acetylcholine Analysis – Cholinesterase Inhibitor Free

 - Also allows for the detection of Choline

-Detection of acetylcholine (ACh) has historically been difficult for in-vivo monitoring via microdialysis due to the low levels present in the brain.
-To overcome this, a cholinesterase inhibitor has typically been added to the perfusate which increases the basal levels to an easily detectable range.
-This procedure has been accepted by the scientific community due to the difficult nature of ACh detection but not without controversy.
-However, artificially modifying the physiological conditions changes the basal state and can result in confounding or misinterpreted results.
+Detection of acetylcholine (ACh) has historically been difficult for in-vivo monitoring via microdialysis because of the low levels present in the brain.
+A cholinesterase inhibitor has typically been added to the perfusate to overcome this, which increases the basal levels to an easily detectable range.
+The scientific community has accepted this procedure because of the hard nature of ACh detection, but not without controversy.
+However, artificially changing the physiological conditions changes the basal state and can cause confounding or misinterpreted results.

 In-Vivo Microdialysis Study

 Male Wistar rats (250-300g) were used in the following studies.
 Rats were surgically implanted with guide cannulae (Eicom CXG-6) in the striatum.
 Eight hours after guide cannula implantation, a microdialysis probe was slowly inserted (CX-I-6-03) and perfused with Ringer’s solution at 1.0 μl/min.
 The dialysate was collected into an injector loop and mixed via a 3-way joint (JY-33) with an internal standard (IS).
 The sample was then automatically injected into the HPLC-ECD for automated analysis with Eicom’s online autoinjector (EAS-20).
 The results are shown in figures 2 and 3.

 Fig. 1 – Flow diagram of HPLC columns and detection Enzyme immobilized column (reactor) and the platinum working electrode can easily be used without chemical preparation such as enzyme modification of the working electrode.